aztrocord/API-Webserver/README.md

 DB_URI="postgresql+psycopg2://gradx_dev:newpassword@localhost:5432/GradX_db"
 JWT_KEY="this can be changed to anything you want"

 Note: the JWT_KEY and db user details can be customized to your liking.
+The commands detailed in this step are merely examples.

 ### Step 4: Run the Program